-31. Adoption of new and revised Standards
+29. Adoption of new and revised Standards

-There are no new standards impacting the Company for the year ended 31 December 2022.
-The amendment to IAS 1 effective 1 January 2022 has not impacted the classification of the liabilities of the Company.
+There are no new standards impacting the Company for the year ended 31 December 2023.

-Standards, amendments and interpretations not vet adopted
+Standards, amendments and interpretations not yet adopted

 There are a number of standards, amendments to standards, and interpretations which have been issued by the IASB that are effective in future accounting periods that the Company has decided not to adopt early.
 The following are not expected to have a material impact upon the Financial Statements of the Company: